csexton/codeography.com/_posts/2011-02-14-focus-on-a-test-in-vim.markdown

 How to do it:

-Run your test in vim, the line I would use is something like this (just replace the the command bit with the one you want to run):
+Run your test in Vim, the line I would use is something like this (just replace the command bit with the one you want to run):

     map <D-r> :silent execute "!ruby test/unit/post_test.rb &> /tmp/vim.log &" <cr>